Avon House, Bristol: Redevelopment proposal

 In 2023, Premier Inn owner Whitbread announced proposals to close the hotel and demolish the building.
-A new development on the site would consist of a 28-storey building and an 18 storey building.
+A new development on the site would consist of a 28-storey building and an 18-storey building called St James House.
 The 28-storey building would be the tallest in Bristol if constructed.
 Planning permission for the new development was granted in March 2024.
 The Premier Inn Hotel closed in May 2024, with the buildings strip out and demolition commencing in October.
 Final demolition took place during June 2025.